-If all traffic has to traverse a central firewall at the HQ then not only does this require more bandwidth at the HQ to trombone the traffic in and out but it also adds more latency meaning poorer performing applications.
+If all traffic has to traverse a central firewall at the HQ/DC then not only does this require more bandwidth at the HQ/DC to trombone the traffic in and out but it also adds more latency meaning poorer performing applications.

-With SD WAN the remote site can access O365, for example, directly via the Internet connection.
+With SD WAN the remote site can access MS365, for example, directly via the Internet connection.
 This will provide a shorter path to the application, meaning improved performance.
 Secondly, it will remove traffic from the MPLS connection, which potentially can contribute to a smaller port and therefore a cost saving.

-However, if the performance of the local internet circuit deteriorates and the application SLA is not being met then the network can look at the SLA performance of routing the traffic via the corporate firewall and decide whether to route that way instead.
+However, if the performance of the local internet circuit deteriorates and the application SLA is not being met then the network can look at the SLA performance of routing the traffic via HQ/DC and decide whether to route that way instead.

 This would be a third way for the branch site to reach the IaaS platform and it may well have a better SLA than the local Internet break-out.
 It will depend on geography - which region the Branch site and the IaaS platform reside in.
 This is usually our preferred method for connecting to Cloud platforms; providing cost effective, high performance through the SAS Gateway.

 A traditional WAN typically sends all external traffic to the corporate firewall, which has increasing performance implications as more applications are run from the internet.

-SD WAN can treat known applications such as Office 365 and Salesforce as trusted, and route them direct to the internet or to a web proxy such as Zscaler or Cisco Umbrella.
+SD WAN can treat known applications such as Microsoft 365 and Salesforce as trusted, and route them direct to the internet or to a web proxy such as Zscaler or Cisco Umbrella.
 This can reduce latency because there are fewer hops.
 It also allows you to reduce the firewall capacity and also the bandwidth required from the Corporate Firewall.

 SD WAN vendors can predefine SLA requirements for known applications, which makes it easier to set up a business intent for them.
 Silver Peak, for example, recognises over 10,000 Apps for which it has already defined SLA requirements, and uses its ‘first packet IQ’ feature to recognise the traffic from the first packet and route it accordingly.